iree-org/iree/docs/website/docs/developers/debugging/compile-time-regressions.md

 the section on
 [tracing `iree-compile`](../performance/profiling-with-tracy.md#tracing-iree-compile).
-For compile time regressions, pay particular attention to the compilation phases (Flow/Stream/HAL), how many times `TranslateExecutablesPass` runs, and if there are outlier passes that take significantly longer to run than others.
+For compile time regressions, pay particular attention to the compilation phases (Flow/Stream/HAL), how many times `TranslateAllExecutablesPass` runs, and if there are outlier passes that take significantly longer to run than others.

 Here are some previous analyses for inspiration: